superduck35/decentra-mart/README.md

  ## Testing
  - Navigate to project root
+ - `npm install truffle-hdwallet-provider`
+ - `npm install chai`
  - `truffle install` -> Install EthPM dependencies
  - `truffle compile`
- - `npm install chai`
  - ensure local network running `ganache-cli`
  - `truffle test`

 ## Run local dev server
- - Install node && npm on your machine
  - `cd interface`
  - `npm install`
- - Configure `environment.ts` to your chosen network & update contract addresses.. or use default (Rinkeby)
+ - Use default settings (Rinkeby) or change `environment.ts` to your chosen network & update contract addresses..
  - `npm run start`
  - visit http://localhost:4200

+ ### Install bugs
+  - If you are getting some errors you are probably using the wrong version of `npm` (should be >= 6.4)